hashicorp/packer/website/source/docs/provisioners/windows-restart.html.md

 Optional parameters:

 -   `restart_command` (string) - The command to execute to initiate the restart.
-By default this is `shutdown /r /c "packer restart" /t 5 && net stop winrm`.
-A key action of this is to stop WinRM so that Packer can detect it is rebooting.
+By default this is `shutdown /r /f /t 0 /c "packer restart"`.

 -   `restart_check_command` (string) - A command to execute to check if the restart succeeded.
 This will be done in a loop.